bksp7/bksp7/README.md

 - 👋 Hi, I’m @bksp7
-- 👀 I’m interested in film, music, tech, cars, golf, cycling, pickleball, rugby, BJJ, cooking, traveling... you name it.
+- 👀 I’m interested in film, music, tech, cars, golf, cycling, pickleball, rugby, BJJ, cooking, traveling... you name it
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on an entertainment or gaming project
-- 📫 How to reach me via email
+- 📫 How to reach me - email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a man of many talents